August 2026 Snapshot

 What Nonprofit Managing Directors Are Really Thinking

 Behavioral intelligence for Nonprofit Managing Directors, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.7/5).
-Top priority: matching learners with peers and mentors for real-world implementation.
+Top priority: education and awareness-building as systemic change levers.

 Key Insights

 Nonprofit Managing Directors score highest on Stakeholder (4.7/5) and Growth (4.5/5).
-Their leading priority is matching learners with peers and mentors for real-world implementation, while their most pressing challenge is overshadowed by boston and new york's gravity and brand dominance.
-They measure success through number of schools with sales curriculum (over 100) and make decisions using advisory board input - 'strategic selling' name came from business partners.
-Language that resonates includes "collaborate", "journey", and "exciting".
+Over the past six months, the most notable change is an increase in Narrative orientation.
+Their leading priority is education and awareness-building as systemic change levers, while their most pressing challenge is overshadowed by boston and new york's gravity and brand dominance.
+They measure success through number of schools with sales curriculum (over 100) and make decisions using mission-driven business approach - prioritizing employment for disabled individuals in all operations.
+Language that resonates includes "exciting", "passion", and "journey".

 How Nonprofit Managing Directors Score on Stakeholder and Other Key Factors